 Shelley served two terms as a Director at Large of the National Association of Municipal Advisors (NAMA), from which he holds a Certified Independent Professional Municipal Advisor designation.
 He is a member of the Healthcare Financial Management Association and the National Federation of Municipal Analysts.
 Shelley chaired NAMA’s annual conference in 2015 and co-chaired the 2016 conference, and has moderated panels at earlier NAMA conferences.
 He was an active participant on the NFMA task force that developed the Recommended Term Sheet and Legal Provisions for Hospital Debt Transactions, and has moderated several panels at NFMA advanced seminars.

-Shelley earned both Bachelors and Masters degrees from the University of Pennsylvania in Regional Science (urban and regional economics), with a concentration in urban and regional health care systems.
-In addition, he has completed doctorate-level courses in health care policy and planning at New York University.
+Shelley earned both Bachelors and Masters degrees from the University of Pennsylvania in Regional Science (urban and regional economics), with a concentration in health care systems.
+In addition, he completed doctorate-level courses in health care policy and planning at New York University.